 “I felt like I was losing my mind,” recalls “Leon,” who had been arrested on a marijuana possession charge and was thrown into solitary when he argued with a corrections officer.

-Leon lives in Texas, one of four remaining states which still adjudicate youths as young as 16 and 17 (or even younger) in the adult justice system.
+Leon lives in Texas, one of three remaining states which still adjudicate youths as young as 16 and 17 (or even younger) in the adult justice system.

 Leon was among 11 formerly incarcerated young people whose stories were vividly recounted in a report by the Texas Criminal Justice Coalition (TCJC).